 • The exported file cannot be played back, or plays back corrupted.

-The solution is to go to Finder->Apps, find ‘Movavi Video Converter’ and ctrl+click on it.
+If the aforementioned option did not help, you can go to Finder->Apps, find ‘Movavi Video Converter’ and ctrl+click on it.

 Once that was done, select ‘Show Package Contents’->Contents->Frameworks and remove: